oicleevan/collatz/README.md

 # collatz
-A calculator for the collatz conjecture, in various languages!
+A calculator for the collatz conjecture/hailstone sequence, in various languages!

 ## purpose